BenWGee/bengee-personal-site/source/content/Personal/Things I Am Working On/Writing/sensor.md

 The next day, I was the talk of the town.
 I had breakfast in the pub, and everyone was eager to say hello.
 I kept things as quiet as I could.
 Not like me to be the centre of attention.
 Podge came to fetch me, and we arrived at a barn made up like a church.
 A few pews from the local timber, a small cross on the altar.
 It was no cathedral, but some thought was put in.

 There was a bustle in the village.
 Podge brought some order as he stood in front of the altar.
 He began a mass anyway.
 I didn’t know if it was a funny regional mass or if I hadn't been to mass in a while.
 The sermon was all over the place.
 Eventually, Podge looks at me.
-"And the present the body and blood of Christ, Seamus will join me."
+"And to present the body and blood of Christ, Seamus will join me."
 The crowd of them was excited.
 A few whispers.